 4.3 External Power Source Requirement

-- Utilization equipment should be compatible with power characteristics specified in MIL-STD-704.
+- Utilization equipment should be compatible with the power characteristics specified in MIL-STD-704.

 - Aircraft should operate at the performance level specified in its detail specification in all of the following modes of operation: